Call Us For Consultation (312) 427-6163

 When performing a green card medical evaluation, an approved doctor will conduct the following:

 If you are applying for a Green Card from within the United States, you may schedule your medical examination before or after you submit your Green Card application.
 When scheduling the examination before submitting the application, you may submit your results concurrently with the application.
-The medical examination results, shown on Form I-693, must be signed by a civil surgeon no more than 60 days prior to submitting the examination.
+The medical examination results, shown on Form I-693, must be signed by a civil surgeon no more than 60 days before submitting the examination.
 If you schedule your medical examination after submitting your green card application, you may bring the results to your interview or submit them once you have conducted the examination.

 If you are applying for a green card from abroad, you may schedule the examination only once you have received your Green Card Interview Appointment Letter from the National Visa Center.